What is SaaS?

-What is a SaaS application?
+What is SaaS Backup?

 Many believe that there is no need for the user/organization to perform a SaaS backup because the provider performs a SaaS cloud backup of the infrastructure and applications.
 While this is true, many users do not realize that these backups are designed to be used by the provider to ensure it meets its customers' SLAs with regards to uptime and high availability.
-In case of a major outage, the SaaS provider has backup processes in place to protect its data, systems, and applications, but that does not include your data.
+In case of a major outage or data breaches, the SaaS provider has backup processes in place to protect its data, systems, and applications, but that does not include your data.
 See the part of Microsoft's SLA agreement that talks to this specific scenario:

 Similarly, "Google's application and network architecture is designed for maximum reliability and uptime."
 Google guarantees 99.9% availability of its Google Workspace products, but that is not a guarantee that your data is protected.
 It means only that the software will continue to be available.